marcussacana/RemoteControl/README.md

 - Invoke any DLL Export
 - Inject a Managed Assembly
 - Can Inject before the target process execution begins
-- Can read and write and release data in the process memory
+- Can read, write and release data in the process memory
-- Supports x64 and x86 Applications
+- Supports x64 and x86 Applications (Don't use Any CPU Builds)
 - And others minor but cool features...
 - Everything without extras files! you can merge the RemoteControl into your assembly and don't will see any dll!